2i2c-org/docs/about/pricing/strategy.md

 - Be sustainable for the communities we serve, with mechanisms to accommodate institutions with fewer resources.

+## Pricing structure

+Currently, we base our pricing on two major items:

+### Flat monthly fees

+We charge a flat monthly fee to cover [our personnel costs](costs/people.md).
+We estimate the number of hubs an engineer can run, and use this to estimate our costs per hub after adding in project management and administration costs.

+Most hubs take extra effort during the _set up_ phase, and relatively less effort to maintain over time (depending on how many change requests a community makes).
+As such we suspect that this pricing structure does not cover our costs in the first month or two, but regains those costs in subsequent months.

+In the future we may try to perform a more nuanced mapping of costs onto effort from our team, but for now we wish to keep things simple and predictable while we learn more.

+### Pass-through cloud costs

+In addition to our monthly hub fees, we pass cloud costs [directly to the communities we serve](costs/cloud.md), without taking any percentage markup.
+We do this for two reasons:

+1. In our eyes, we are running infrastructure _on behalf of each community_, and wish to act as if a member of that community were running the infrastructure themselves.
+We are simply being compensated for our time and expertise.
+2. Adding a percentage markup on cloud costs may create perverse incentives for us to avoid optimizing down a community's cloud costs.

+For these reasons, we are currently [passing through cloud costs directly to communities](costs/cloud.md).

 ## Base fees for three service types

 These are based on major use-cases in the communities we have served.